 Interest grew in extending this project to include other tribes in North Carolina.
 Collaborative efforts with Carol Brewington, who is Coharie and Waccamaw Siouan, United Tribes of North Carolina, the North Carolina Commission of Indian Affairs, the Coharie Inter-Tribal Organization, and the Waccamaw Siouan Tribe, the 1st Annual Native American Quilt Show was held during the 1997 North Carolina Indian Unity Conference.

 There is a need for the establishment of Talking Circles within our tribal community.
 Issues of diabetes in our youth and adults, obesity, high blood pressures, heart problems and gallbladder removals with our youth are just some of the health problems facing our tribe.
 The establishment of Talking Circles will be for healing and cultural enrichment.
 Peace keeping and Talking Circles are a structured process used to bring people together to better understand one another, build and strengthen bonds and solve community problems.
 Talking Circles and Peacekeeping circles provide a way for people to have conversations and maintain a healthy community.
 Through circle process we share our stories, learn about ourselves, each other and gain better understanding of our people.
 Circles can be used for learning and practicing communication skills, negotiating, community building, conflict resolution, talking about specific issues, staff and youth team building, staff meetings, to develop community standards for how people work and live together, and problem solving.

-(Dates for these talking circles will be posted in the near future.)
+(Date for these talking circles will be posted on our Events Calendar.